RamVasuthevan/Personal-Website/website/cli-snippets.markdown

     - Lists all commits in the repository in a compact, one-line format

 8. `git commit --allow-empty -m "Empty commit"`
-    - Creates an empty commit with the message "Empty commit
+    - Creates an empty commit with the message "Empty commit"

-9. Copy and paste from the CLI
-   - `cat main.py | pbcopy` copies the contents of pbcopy
-   - `pbpaste > main.py` pastes into main.py
+9. `gh pr list`
+   - List all open PRs in the repo

+10. `gh pr view --web`
+   - Opens the PR for the branch you are on
+`